Anuolu-2020/Book-Api/README.md

   PUT http://localhost:3000/books/id
   ```
   Request Body
-  e.g provide an id in the route parameter
+  e.g provide an id in the route parameter.
+Then provide request body for the update
   ```
   {
    "author": "Mike Trenor",